Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 ![InitialData](../assets/scenarios/scenario_1/initialData_scenario1.png)

 > If you click on tab _Past Experiments_ you can confirm that the **XP1** has been automatically disabled, but the **NB1** is still enabled.
-As explained in the paper, this is due to the fact that **XP1** configuration is not compatible with the current one, but the notebook **NB1**, however, is still compatible due to the fact that the algorithm is able to deal with partially labelled data.
+As explained in the paper, this is due to the fact that the **XP1** configuration is not compatible with the current one, but the notebook **NB1**, however, is still compatible due to the fact that the algorithm is able to deal with partially labelled data.

 ![past application](../assets/scenarios/scenario_1/past_appli_scenario1.png)

 #### Step 2 of scenario 2 unfolding

-7. You can now click on tab _Business Requirements_ in order to complete them.
-Then, you can check the options **NovelAnomaliesEmergeInProd**, **PatternAnomaly** and **Microcontroller** as it will be deployed on this type of system.
+7. You can now click on the tab _Business Requirements_ in order to complete them.
+Then, you can check the options **NovelAnomaliesEmergeInProd**, **PatternAnomaly**, and **Microcontroller** as it will be deployed on this type of system.

 ![InitialProblem](../assets/scenarios/scenario_2/initialProblem_scenario2.png)